alpinegizmo/timing-explorer/README.md

 The Prometheus UI is served on `localhost:9090`.

-You can just run this app in an IDE, which will supply the missing pieces of Flink.
+You can run this app in an IDE, which will supply the necessary pieces of Flink.
 There's no need to run a separate Flink cluster.

 To shut things down, use